Wine on Tap: Benefits and Best Practices

 Gas Pressure Settings & Wine Flow

 Gas, of course, propels wine out of the keg and through the lines; it also eliminates oxidation, which prevents spoilage.
-The recommended pressure setting for direct draw kegs, such as a Micro Matic wine kegerator, is 4-8 psi; to ensure accuracy, use a 0-15 PSI gauge.
+The recommended pressure setting for direct draw kegs, such as a Micro Matic wine kegerator, is 4-10 PSI.
+To ensure accuracy, use a 0-15 PSI gauge.

-To adjust wine flow, locate the gas regulator pressure and adjust.
+To adjust wine flow, locate the gas regulator pressure and adjust it.
 You’ll notice the change in pressure on the upper gauge.

 Replacing the Gas Cylinder for Wine on Tap Systems